Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 \end{proposition} In the case $s>-1$, the constant $\const (n,s)$ can be chosen in such a way that the right-hand side be a probability measure; in the case $s\leq -1$, there is no canonical normalization, the left hand side is defined up to proportionality, and a positive constant can be chosen arbitrarily.

-For $s>-1$, Proposition \ref{rad-jac} yields a determinantal representation for the radial part of the Pickrell measure: namely, the radial part is identified with the Jacobi orthogonal polynomial ensemble in the coordinates (\ref{ux-chg}).
+For $s>-1$, Proposition \ref{rad-jac} yields a determinantal representation for the radial part of the Pickrell measure: namely, the radial part is identified with the Jacobi orthogonal polynomial ensemble in the coordinates \eqref{ux-chg}.
 Passing to the scaling limit, one obtains the Bessel point process (subject to the change of variable $y=4/x$).

-Similarly, it will develop that for $s\leq -1$, the scaling limit of the measures (\ref{rad-u-coord}) is precise the modified infinite Bessel point process introduced above.
-Furthermore, if one multiplies the measures (\ref{rad-u-coord}) by the density $\exp(-\beta S(X)/n^2)$, then the resulting measures are finite and determinantal, and their weak limit, after approproate scaling, is precisely the determinantal measure $\Prob_{\Pi^{(s, \beta)}}$ of (\ref{pisb}).
+Similarly, it will develop that for $s\leq -1$, the scaling limit of the measures \eqref{rad-u-coord} is precisely the modified infinite Bessel point process introduced above.
+Furthermore, if one multiplies the measures \eqref{rad-u-coord} by the density $\exp(-\beta S(X)/n^2)$, then the resulting measures are finite and determinantal, and their weak limit, after appropriate scaling, is precisely the determinantal measure $\Prob_{\Pi^{(s, \beta)}}$ of \eqref{pisb}.
 This weak convergence is a key step in the proof of Proposition \ref{weak-pick}.

 The study of the case $s\leq -1$ thus requires a new object: infinite determinantal measures on spaces of configurations.
-In the next Section, we proceed to the general construction and description of the properties of infinite determinantal measures.
+In the next section, we proceed to the general construction and description of the properties of infinite determinantal measures.

 {\bf {Acknowledgements.}} Grigori Olshanski posed the problem to me, and I am greatly indebted to him.
 I am deeply grateful to Alexei M. Borodin, Yanqi Qiu, Klaus Schmidt and Maria V. Shcherbina for useful discussions.